opendocsg/slw-judgments-backfill/2017_SGHC_98/report.md

  (b) the Undertaking does not contain any term which obliges the Defendant to release the said amount to the Plaintiff once the Final Award is issued;

- (c) in this regard, the Undertaking is to be contrasted with the undertaking considered in PT Bumi International Tankers v Man B&W Diesel S E Asia Pte Ltd [2004] 3 SLR(R) 69 (“ PT Bumi ”) which included the phrase “hereby undertake to pay”.
+ (c) in this regard, the Undertaking is to be contrasted with the undertaking considered in PT Bumi International Tankers v Man B&W Diesel S E Asia Pte Ltd <span class="citation">[2004] 3 SLR(R) 69</span> (“ PT Bumi ”) which included the phrase “hereby undertake to pay”.

 12     The Defendant further submitted that, on its true construction, the Undertaking is an undertaking by the Defendant to hold the $100,000 until the Arbitrator makes an order on how the security for costs should be dealt with.